 It is a fact that 40% of users will leave a page if it takes more than 3 seconds to load.

-This means that even if you have the perfect homepage if it is too slow to load, you will lose visits and customers.
+This means that even if you have the perfect homepage, you will lose visits and customers if it is too slow to load.

-#3 - Check your website using pagespeed insights.
-This is a tool by Google that gives recommendations on what you can do to improve your page speed.
+- Check your website using Page Speed Insights.
+This is a tool by Google that gives recommendations on how to improve your page speed.

-#4 – Use Google Lighthouse.
-Lighthouse is a tool for analyzing the performance of a webpage in various areas including page speed.
+- Use Google Lighthouse.
+Lighthouse is a tool for analyzing a webpage's performance in various areas, including page speed.

 9. Check Mobile Friendliness

-With the introduction of the mobile-first index, Google is using a slightly different ranking algorithm for mobile websites, but the basic SEO configurations (titles, descriptions, h1, etc.) are the same for both desktop and mobile.
+With the introduction of the mobile-first index, Google uses a slightly different ranking algorithm for mobile websites, but the basic SEO configurations (titles, descriptions, h1, etc.) are the same for both desktop and mobile.

 Also, you need to ensure that your mobile homepage has the same content as your desktop homepage.
 You don’t want to confuse Google by giving them mixed signals.